A Successful EM Match

-- Do well on Step I/Level I and show improvement on Step II/Level II
+- Pass Step I/Level I and score competitively on Step II/Level II

 - Avoid Failures!
-Reschedule if you need to, but don’t take the exam if your sick, a family emergency occurred, or some other event that will risk your chance of passing these exams.
+Reschedule if you need to, but don’t take the exam if you’re sick, a family emergency occurred, or some other event that would risk not passing your exam.

-- Most programs want to see that you can pass at least one of the USMLE exams (Step 1 or Step 2); however, some programs require Step 1 for applications for rotations through VSAS.
+- “As a DO student, why should I take the USMLE?”
+Most EM programs want to see that you can pass at least one of the USMLE exams (Step 1 or Step 2); additionally, some programs require Step 1 for away rotation applications during your 3rd and 4th-years.

 - Personal Statement